 There are many opportunities that exist for members to get involved with the union at the school level.
-Each year, your school’s members will elect three Sub-Branch Executive positions, including Councillors.
+Each year, your school’s members will elect sub-branch representative positions, including councillors.
 These elected representatives of the AEU in your workplace work as a team to distribute union information, lead campaign activities and represent members’ interests at your school.
-The Councillors also participate in AEU meetings which involve representatives from all sub-branches.
+Councillors also participate in our Branch Council meetings, which involve representatives from all sub-branches.

 When Joint Selection Committees are formed at the school level to fill vacant staffing positions, panels must have a representative from the AEU sub-branch who has completed JSC panel training (contact the Directorate for training dates).
 Being a representative on such a panel is a valuable experience in understanding the processes used to determine the selection of applicants.

-The AEU has a regular program of professional development to enable members to gain a clear understanding of the roles and responsibilities of being on Sub-Branch Executive or Council.
+The AEU has a regular program of professional development to enable members to gain a clear understanding of the roles and responsibilities of being a sub-branch representative or councillor.
 In addition to this sort of training, the AEU offers other free courses on a range of topics.
 Keep an eye on our weekly member emails and events calendar to take advantage of these opportunites.

 National AEU Events

-The Federal AEU regularly conducts forums such as the annual National New Educators Conference, the AEU Women’s Conference and the AEU Federal Conference.
-Each of these conferences brings together educators and union officials from around Australia to debate issues of national importance and plan future directions for our Union.
-The ACT Branch regularly seeks teacher representatives to attend such forums and provides funds for them to participate and report back.
+The Federal AEU regularly conducts events such as the annual National New Educators Conference, the AEU Women’s Conference and the AEU Federal Conference.
+Each of these forums brings together educators and union officials from around Australia to debate issues of national importance and plan future directions for our union.
+The ACT Branch regularly seeks member representatives to attend such forums and provides funds for them to participate and report back.